ethack/tht/docs/content/filter/chop.md

 Since JSON objects are sparse and un-ordered it doesn't make sense to specify a field by its numerical index.
 {{% /notice %}}

-Unless you're using `zq` you've already had to dust off a new tool and learn/remember its syntax. `chop` lets you use the same simple syntax you've already learned.
+Unless you were using `zq` you've already had to dust off a new tool and learn/remember its syntax. `chop` lets you use the same simple syntax you've already learned.

 ```bash
 chop id.resp_h id.resp_p